bygencer/repo/README.md

 # repository.bygencer
-Kodi Bae Repository - Kodi is a registered trademark of the XBMC Foundation.
-We are not connected to or in any other way affiliated with Kodi - DMCA: kodibae@openmail.cc
+Unofficial Resolvers for the Kodi Media Center - Kodi is a registered trademark of the XBMC Foundation.
+We are not connected to or in any other way affiliated with Kodi - DMCA: legal@tvaddons.co